simonw/download-tiles/README.md

 ```
 Provide a directory to cache downloaded tiles between runs.
 This can be useful if you are worried you might not have used the correct options for the bounding box or zoom levels.

+Databases created with this tool will have their SQLite `application_id` set to `0x4d504258`, as described in the SQLite [magic.txt file](https://www.sqlite.org/src/artifact?ci=trunk&filename=magic.txt).

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: